SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

     - Port Binding - Ticket Information
     - Mashup Name - ticket-finder-<your s/p-user ID> (e.g. ticket-finder-p1234567890)
     - Type - HTML Code
-    - HTML Code Editor - Paste the TicketFinderWidget.html  content you have prepared in the previous steps.
+    - HTML Code Editor - Paste the TicketFinderWidget.html  content you have prepared in the previous steps

    Note!
 HTML Code Editor is located at the bottom of the configuration screen.